facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 bundle exec pod install
 ```

-The first command will install the ruby dependencies and the second command will actually integrate the React Native code in your application so that your iOS files can import the React Native headers.
+The first command will install the Ruby dependencies and the second command will actually integrate the React Native code in your application so that your iOS files can import the React Native headers.

 ## 5. Writing the TypeScript Code

-Now we will actually modify the native Android application to integrate React Native.
+Now we will actually modify the native iOS application to integrate React Native.

 The first bit of code we will write is the actual React Native code for the new screen that will be integrated into our application.